"bar" will wait until "foo" has succeeded

 where “data-proc” is the workflow name, the cycle point has replaced the variable in the trigger string, and “passX12334a” is the ID string for the new event.
 The workflow passphrase must be installed on the triggering account.
 In this case, the event will trigger for the second cycle point but not the first because of the cycle-point matching.

-Please read External Triggers before using the older inter-workflow triggering mechanism described in this section.
+Please read Built-in Workflow State Triggers before using the older inter-workflow triggering mechanism described in this section.

 The cylc workflow-state command interrogates workflow run databases.
 It has a polling mode that waits for a given task in the target workflow to achieve a given state, or receive a given message.
 This can be used to make task scripting wait for a remote task to succeed (for example).